-The Willows is a solid hunk of traditional England, lovingly tended by successive generations and now opening its arms to embrace new families ready to explore Sussex’s rolling South Downs.
+The Willows is a beautiful family country home, lovingly tended by successive generations and now opening its arms to embrace new families ready to explore Sussex’s rolling South Downs.
 With a unique pool, Victorian orchard, vineyard and four acres of trees, it’d be easy to get too attached.
 No squatters, please.

 In a land of fresh air and open space just an hour from London, you’ll climb Ditchling Beacon for views of the Weald, trek the windmills loop from Keymer, hang loose in the woodland, play croquet on the lawns, and splash around in the pool.
 Did someone say pool?
 Oh yes.
 Open from May to September, it’s kept at a toasty 28 degrees.
 Dive in.

 Everything here is deliciously stylish, from the exposed beams to the stained-glass windows to the oak stairs, and the crisp-cotton beds.
 And yet you’ll feel the family-friendly comforts in the soft sofas, the glowing fire, the deep carpets, and the spirit of togetherness you’ll forge in the warm embrace of a generational family home.

 Generations of kids have brought fairytales to life in the woodland, helped with the vines, and picnicked on the lawns.
 Now you can join them.
 Kick a ball around, get out to the games area, wander the woodlands, explore the vineyard.

 In summer, an air-source heat pump keeps the outdoor pool at a constant 28 degrees.
 Dive in, splash around, lose a few hours.
 Dry off for croquet or cricket, a book in the Chartwell-green summerhouse, or head indoors to wrap up in towels and load another log on the fire.